teusH/MySense/README.md

 Scripts have a -h (help) option.
 With no arguments the script will be started in interactive mode.
 Arguments: *start*, *status*, *stop*.

 ### Support scripts
-* MyLed.py: control the Pi with button to poweroff and put it in wifi WPA mode.
+* MyLed.py: control the Pi with button to power off and put it in wifi WPA mode.
 Pi will set up a wifi access point `MySense` if no internet connectivity could be established via wifi or LAN.
-* MyDisplayServer.py, a display service: messages received will be shown on a tiny Adafruit display.
+* MyDisplayServer.py, a display service: messages received will be shown on a tiny 128X64 oled (I2C) display.

 ### Main script
 The main python script is MySense.py.
 It acts as intermediate beween input plugins and output channels.
 It uses `MySense.conf` (see MySense.conf.example) to configure itself.